12 Jun Top 10 Apps Your Nonprofit Needs

 When you have thousands of donors or supporters in your database, contacting each of them with info about your latest event or campaign update quickly becomes an onerous task — especially when you rely on phone calls and SMS messages as a big part of your outreach strategy.
 However, the DialMyCalls app automates this tedious process for you.
 Use the app to notify your support en masse and within seconds.
 You can also create customized voice messages and/or texts with fundraising details or event specifics, and DialMyCalls will deploy your info to up to 3,000 numbers per minute.

 If you’ve ever sent off an important email and then cringed a minute later because there was a glaring typo in the subject line… Grammarly might be for you.
-Their app is a simple keyboard that you can toggle on or off to make sure your spelling and grammar is perfect whether you’re composing a Facebook status or an email to your entire board.
+Their app is a simple keyboard that you can toggle on or off to make sure your spelling and grammar are perfect whether you’re composing a Facebook status or an email to your entire board.

 Every day, Google One Today features a new nonprofit or cause.
 Why put in the time to use this app?
 Getting featured can broaden awareness for your cause (part of the app’s mission is to expose users to nonprofits they’ve never heard of), which can add donors to your supporter base you never would’ve otherwise reached.